captain-fatbeard/fastify-api/README.md

 Steps to run this project:

-1. Run `npm install` command
+start the containers in docker

-2. Run `docker-compose up` command
+1. Run `docker-compose up` command

-3. Run `cp .env.sample .env` command
+migrate database tables

-4. Run `npm run db:migrate` command
+2. Run `docker-compose exec -T app npm run db:migrate` command

-5. Run `npm run dev` command
+app is served at localhost:3000 adminer on localhost:3005

-The project uses node v16.
+The project requires docker and docker-compose.